Paul Sancya / AP

 With Tuch and Tatar on the wings, the Golden Knights could have one of the fastest and most-potent third units in the NHL.

-“We went into the deadline wanting to improve our team and we did that,” McPhee said.
-“We had a surplus of picks and a lot of space and we used those during these deals.”
+“We had a surplus of picks and a lot of space and we used those during these deals,” McPhee said.

 “It was easy,” McPhee said.
 “When we acquired all those picks we said we’ll either use them to draft players or acquire players.
 This is one example of how we can do that.”

-The only player the Golden Knights did lose leading up to the deadline was Brendan Leipsic, who has struggled mightily to score this season with only two goals on 68 shots.
+The only player the Golden Knights did lose leading up to the deadline was Leipsic, who struggled to score this season with only two goals on 68 shots.
 McPhee sent Leipsic to the Vancouver Canucks in exchange for defensive prospect Philip Holm.

 “We wanted to give Leipsic an opportunity with another NHL team,” McPhee said.
 “We hope it goes well for him.”